The Idea of Order at Key West: History and context

 "The Idea of Order at Key West" takes place on the island Key West in the state of Florida.
 Though the island was mostly isolated before the 1900s, its military post and the creation of a rail route to the mainland led to an increase in population and tourists.
-Many literary artists such as Ernest Hemingway and Robert Frost frequently visited Key West and drew inspiration from its environment; among them was Stevens, who met the two men on different occasions.
+Many literary artists such as Ernest Hemingway and Robert Frost frequented Key West and drew inspiration from its environment; among them was Stevens, who met the two men on different occasions.

 As with many other poems of Stevens', "The Idea of Order at Key West" introduces dissonance between reality and perception.
 A common theme throughout his poems examines imagination and the concept of creating art.

 Summary

 Overview

 The narrator and his friend Ramon Fernandez watch as a woman "sang beyond the genius of the sea".
 As she sings, the narrator compares her voice to the ocean's; though the woman mimicked the ocean, "it was she and not the sea we heard".
-While he ponders over this observation, the woman eventually leaves.
+While he ponders this observation, the woman eventually leaves.
 Her singing left a strong impression on him: as he and friend turn towards the town, he sees the world differently.